NREL/OCHRE/docs/source/ControllerIntegration.rst

 .. [#] Sending {'Setpoint': None} will reset the setpoint to the default schedule.
 Note that a 10 F (5.56 C)
        decrease in setpoint corresponds to a CTA-2045 'Load Shed' command.
 A 10 F increase corresponds to an 'Advanced Load Add' command (only available in B version of standard).
 .. [#] Decreasing the deadband to about 2 C corresponds to a CTA 'Load Add' command.
+A typical deadband for
+       gas and electric water heaters is 10 F (5.56 C).
 .. [#] Most, but not all HPWHs have backup electric resistance.
 120 V HPWHs (coming soon in OCHRE) do not
          have backup ER heaters.